alirezacomputerengineer/SeCached/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ## License
 SeCached is licensed under the MIT License.
-See `LICENSE` for details.